Newport Beach, California

-Newport Beach is a coastal city of about 85,000 in southern Orange County, California, United States.
+Newport Beach is a coastal city in Orange County, California, United States.
+As of the 2020 census, Newport Beach had a population of 85,239.
 Located about 40 mi southeast of downtown Los Angeles, Newport Beach is known for its sandy beaches.
 The city's harbor once supported maritime industries; today, it is used mostly for recreation.
 Balboa Island draws visitors with a waterfront path and easy access from the ferry to the shops and restaurants.

 History

 The Upper Bay of Newport is a canyon carved by a stream in the Pleistocene period.
 The Lower Bay of Newport was formed much later by sand brought along by ocean currents, which constructed the offshore beach now recognized as the Balboa Peninsula of Newport Beach.

 For thousands of years, the Tongva people lived on the land in an extensive, thriving community.
 The Tongva villages of Genga and Moyongna were located in Newport Beach.
 The Spanish Empire colonized the land, followed by Mexicans and Americans, all of whom displaced the Tongva.

 The State of California sold 1 acre-plots of land for $1 apiece in the Newport area.
 Anglo-American inhabitation in the area grew substantially following 1870 when a 105-ton steamer named The Vaquero, captained by Captain Samuel S. Dunnells (against warnings posted by surveyors), safely steered through the lower and upper bay of Newport where it unloaded its cargo.
 James Irvine, upon hearing the astonishing news, quickly traveled from his home in San Francisco to the San Joaquin Ranch.
 Meeting in Irvine's ranch house near present-day UC Irvine with his brother Robert Irvine and friend James McFadden, they agreed that the newly found port should be simply named "Newport" which is where Newport Beach gets its name.
-James McFadden built a long McFadden Wharf in 1888.
+James McFadden built a long McFadden Wharf in 1888, it became a shipping hub.

 In 1905, city development increased when the Pacific Electric Railway established a southern terminus in Newport connecting the beach with downtown Los Angeles.
 In 1906 (with a population of 206 citizens), the scattered settlements were incorporated as the City of Newport Beach.

 Settlements were filled in on the Peninsula, West Newport, Newport Island, Balboa Island, and Lido Isle.
 In 1923, Corona del Mar was annexed and in 2002, Newport Coast, East Santa Ana Heights, and San Joaquin Hills were annexed.
 In 2008, after a long battle with the city of Costa Mesa, Newport Beach annexed West Santa Ana Heights.